• Skip to primary navigation

 What I like about this chicken and chickpea curry is that you don't need anything fancy to make it.
 No premade masala (sorry, Shan!) or bottled curry base.
 Nope!
 Just good ol' chicken, regular pantry ingredients, yogurt, and some common Indian spices in the right combination are all you'll need.

-Two more semi-dry chicken curries that are big on flavor are this chicken bhuna masala and this achari chicken.
+A few more semi-dry chicken curries that are big on flavor are this chicken bhuna masala, achari chicken, and chicken dopiaza.
 Do see what they are all about:)

 🥘 Ingredients